 This is a $1.00 increase from 2022 to 2023.

 The Old Sugar Mill is open from 8 AM to 4 PM daily.
 It is closed on Thanksgiving Day and Christmas Day.

 Pancake orders include two different homemade batters, along with raw honey, molasses, and syrup.
 One batter is made with unbleached white flour, and the other is made with the mill's signature five stone-ground flours with corn, wheat, rye, whole wheat, and buckwheat.
 Both produce the lightest, fluffiest, and tastiest pancakes!

-Sweeten the deal with mix-ins like fresh blueberries, peanut butter, or banana slices ($1.95 each).
+Sweeten the deal with mix-ins like fresh blueberries, peanut butter, or banana slices ($2 – $4 each).
 Pancakes are endless, so if you finish your pitcher or simply prefer one batter over the other, feel free to ask for more!
-White or whole-grain French toast and gluten-free, vegan pancake batter are also available.

-A selection of salads, sandwiches, and beverages are also available if pancakes just aren't your jam.
+A selection of breakfast platters, sandwiches, and beverages are also available if pancakes just aren't your jam.
 These items are prepared in the kitchen and brought out to the table, so there is no cooking involved on your part.

 Pro-Tip: People have waited up to several hours for a table (it's quaint!), so get there right when the park opens for the shortest wait times.
 Also, going in the “off-season,” aka the winter months, will also mean shorter wait times.
 Be prepared to wait regardless of what time you visit.
 See below for a list of things to do while you are waiting to be seated.

 Things to Do at De Leon Springs State Park